Attendance Procedures for Students

 - Excessive absences (five days or more during a term — excused or unexcused) will be addressed by our Attendance Facilitator and/or an administrator.
 Specific consequences for the excessive absences will include after school detention and may result in the student’s being dropped from the class.
 Hospitalization or extended illness under doctor’s care is considered as exceptions to the “excessive absence rule.”

-- Starting with 2015-16 school year, unexcused tardies to school will be handled in class.
-Students should report directly to their classroom and not the Attendance window.
-Five unexcused tardies to class will result in an after-school detention which will be assigned by school administration.
-Each subsequent five unexcused tardies will result in additional disciplinary consequences.
+- Three unexcused tardies to class will result in a detention which will be assigned by school administration.
+Subsequent unexcused tardies will result in additional disciplinary consequences.

 - For additional information, please refer to the Student Handbook.